 Every school provides guidance and counseling services to all students.
 Read 324P - School Guidance and Counseling Programs.

-The department consists of three school counselors and one registrar/secretary.
-One school counselor is assigned to each of the three grade levels and works with those students as they progress from sixth through eighth grade.
+The department consists of three school counselors and one secretary/registrar.
+Counselors are assigned to each of the three grade levels and work with those students as they progress from sixth through eighth grade.
 Learn more about our counseling staff.

 7th Grade Counselor